Epoxy cement-based waterproof tanking plaster

 Where to use it

-Watstop can be applied directly to any kind of wet or dry surface both internally and externally.
+Diasen Watstop tanking plaster can be applied directly to any kind of wet or dry surface both internally and externally to make it waterproof.
 It is suitable for use in new-builds and refurbishment (retrofit) projects where the infiltration of rising damp or moisture from walls that are in contact with the ground needs to be controlled.

 What it does